spaceface777/NspireCalculators/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Before filling this in, reset your calculator by pushing the button on the back and verify it sitll happens.
+about: Fill this in if you have any problems with the calculators.

 ---